 Haydel’s Bakery — Their original cake comes in a variety of shapes and colors, but you can order special Christmas and Saints-themed king cakes as well.
 4037 Jefferson Hwy.

 Dong Phuong — These king cakes were so popular last year, you were lucky if you got your hands on one.
 (The lines were hours long).
 Choose from classic cinnamon, cream cheese, strawberry, coconut, or pecan this Mardi Gras season.
 Order online here.
 14207 Chef Menteur Hwy.

 Caluda’s King Cake— With unique flavors such as chocolate chip cookie dough, bananas foster, and Oreo cream cheese rotating each week during the Mardi Gras season, you’ll have the chance to sink your teeth into something new over and over again.
 Trust us, you’ll be back at this shop more than once this Carnival season.
 1536 River Oaks Rd.

-Sucre — Edible glitter lends a glossy finish to these king cakes, available for purchase in Metairie, Uptown, or in the French Quarter.
-3301 Veterans Memorial Blvd., 622 A Conti St., and 3025 Magazine St.
+Sucré — Edible glitter lends a glossy finish to these king cakes, available for purchase in Metairie, Uptown, or in the French Quarter.
+Pick up some Mardi Gras macarons while you’re there.
+3301 Veterans Memorial Blvd., 622 A Conti St. and 3025 Magazine St.

 La Boulangerie — Arguably the most classic of the bunch, La Boulangerie’s king cake takes it way back to the original French gallette des rois.
 No colorful frosting here (although they do offer those, too).
 Just buttery, flaky puff pastry with dense almond cream.
 4600 Magazine St.